- Lophodytes cucullatus

 Male in breeding plumage is mostly black and white with only flanks orange-brown.

 Female and non-breeding male are brownish grey overall.

 Like other mergansers, this bird has a long narrow bill which is mostly black in breeding male and brown with orange base in female.

 Iris: starts as yellowish brown in juvenile becoming yellow in male during second year, but becomes more reddish-brown in the female.

 This duck is a permanent or summer resident in the Northern portions of the United States and Canada.
 During the winter these ducks migrate across the Southeastern United States.
-In the Central portion of the United States this bird is found as a migrant with birds wintering on the West coast.
+In the Central United States this bird is found as a migrant with birds wintering on the West coast.

 These ducks are uncommon in small flocks on sheltered ponds and bays, especially wooded ponds and swamps with standing dead trees.
-During the breeding season females build a nest in a dead snag much like the Wood Duck Aix sponsa whom they have been known to share nests with.
+During the breeding season females build a nest in a dead snag much like Wood Duck (Aix sponsa) whom they have been known to share nests with.